valkey-io/valkey-doc/commands/memory-stats.md

 *   `dbXXX`: For each of the server's databases, the overheads of the main and expiry dictionaries (`overhead.hashtable.main` and `overhead.hashtable.expires`, respectively) are reported in bytes
-*   `overhead.db.hashtable.lut`: Total overhead of dictionary buckets in databases (Added in Valkey 8.0)
+*   `overhead.db.hashtable.lut`: Total overhead of dictionary buckets in databases
-*   `overhead.db.hashtable.rehashing`: Temporary memory overhead of database dictionaries currently being rehashed (Added in Valkey 8.0)
+*   `overhead.db.hashtable.rehashing`: Temporary memory overhead of database dictionaries currently being rehashed
 *   `overhead.total`: The sum of all overheads, i.e. `startup.allocated`,
      `replication.backlog`, `clients.slaves`, `clients.normal`, `aof.buffer` and
      those of the internal data structures that are used in managing the Valkey keyspace (see `INFO`'s `used_memory_overhead`)
-*   `db.dict.rehashing.count`: Number of DB dictionaries currently being rehashed (Added in Valkey 8.0)
+*   `db.dict.rehashing.count`: Number of DB dictionaries currently being rehashed
 *   `keys.count`: The total number of keys stored across all databases in the server
 *   `keys.bytes-per-key`: The ratio between `dataset.bytes` and `keys.count`